octopus-network/octopus-docs/src/guides/appchain-startup.md

     "octopus-testnet" => Box::new(chain_spec::octopus_testnet_config()?),
     ```

-3. The Octopus team use the code appchain team released to build a docker image, and then will launch a four-validators + four-bootnodes chain, deploy the API gateway, relayer and other services, and then send the wss endpoint of API gateway to the Appchain team.
+3. The Octopus team will build a docker image with the Appchain Mainnet release which the Appchain team released, and then will launch a appchain network with the four foundation validators, the four bootnodes, the API gateway, the relayer and other services.
+Also, the Octopus team will use `sudo` account to activate the appchain.

-4. The Appchain team connect the polkadotjs apps with the wss endpoint, and then use `sudo` account to activate the appchain, do the `sudo` call `octopusAppchain -> forceSetIsActivated` with `yes`.

-5. The Octopus team move the appchain to the running stage.
+4. The Octopus team move the appchain to the Running stage.